-Her other most recent work includes Tarsem Singh's Emerald City (NBC) as Po, Russell T Davies's Cucumber (Channel 4) as Anna, BAFTA nominated thriller Cyberbully (Channel 4) as Jennifer Li, and the BAFTA Cymru winning interactive feature film/video game Late Shift as May-Ling (female lead).
+Her other notable work includes Tarsem Singh's Emerald City (NBC) as Po, Russell T Davies's Cucumber (Channel 4) as Anna, BAFTA nominated thriller Cyberbully (Channel 4) as Jennifer Li, and the world's first interactive feature film Late Shift as May-Ling.
 She can soon be seen in BBC's Silent Witness in a guest star role and in Netflix's gripping new series Giri/Haji.

 The Guardian noted in their review of Cyberbully that "Maisie Williams is a fine mix of adolescent belligerence, thoughtlessness and vulnerability ...The standout performance, though, comes from Haruka Abe as Jennifer Li ... between the two main actors and the directorial torque applied, it’s a desperately sad, fantastically menacing, wholly destabilising hour". (read the full article here: http://bit.ly/2h6Asii)

 Haruka starred in the music video of the Grammy winning single Rather Be by Clean Bandit, viewed over 500 million times to date.